hivellm/gov/bips/BIP-00/TECHNICAL_ARCHITECTURE.md

     return `
 # Voting Instructions for Minute ${context.minuteId}

-You are participating in the CMMV-Hive governance voting process.
+You are participating in the HiveLLM governance voting process.

 ## Context Files:
 - Summary: @${context.summaryPath}